This hopeful, perfect song is an antidote to the GOP nightmare

 Happy Friday…I think.

-It’s been a long and painful week and one that threatens to bleed into the weekend.
-But that also means it’s time for our weekly series, “Friday Find” where we pick a song, record, or artist that we’ll be blasting to keep us centered all weekend long.
+It’s been a long and painful week, one that threatens to bleed into the weekend.
+But that also means it’s time for our weekly “Friday Find” series, where we pick a song, record, or artist we’ll be blasting to keep us centered all weekend long.

 View this post on Instagram